 You can start your landscaping career as either a trainee (typically 18 months study) or apprentice (typically 3 years study), combining classroom learning with on the job training.
 Further information on school based Traineeships or Apprenticeships can be found on the Department of Employment, Small Business and Training website.

-Fairwork Australia also explains the difference between traineeships and apprenticeships with some important tips for young people in this.
+Fairwork Australia explains the difference between traineeships and apprenticeships with some important tips for young people on this link.
 FairWork also provides a useful guide below if you're looking to start an apprenticeship.

 Your landscape industry career and study options are endlessclick hereto see what's right for you!

 Tradies Have the Edge - Tradespeople will always be needed, even as technology changes the way we work.
 Between 2018 and 2023, the Federal Governments's Job Outlook data predicts "very strong" future growth for technicians and trade workers.
 Read the full Courier Mail Article here.

 for up to date information on landscape industry courses and any Government funding which may apply to you

 You can also contact MRAEL Limited who are an Australian Apprenticeship Support Network provider

 FIND YOUR PATHWAY!
 Check out the CSQ Construction Pathways site to learn how you can be a part of one of Queensland's biggest and most exciting industries!

 Construction Skills Queensland (CSQ) provides funded training for businesses and workers in the landscaping sector.
 CSQ funding generally covers 75% (and sometimes up to 100%) of course costs for eligible participants.

 From those just starting out in the industry and looking to gain new skills, to those wanting to specialise by upping their expertise, a Cert III in Landscape Construction may be just the ticket.